AndrewRadev/cargo-src/README.md

 ### cargo-open

-The project that this codebase was more or less copied from can be more-or-less implemented like so:
+The project that this codebase was more-or-less copied from can be more-or-less implemented like so:

 ``` bash
 $ $EDITOR `cargo src <package-name>`